Hurricane Hilary: Mexico

 Hurricane Hilary caused four fatalities in Mexico during its passage, all related to people in vehicles.
 One occurred in Santa Rosalía in Baja California Sur, when floodwaters breached a protection wall, sweeping away a vehicle, with four of the occupants rescued.
 There was a traffic accident in Tijuana that led to a death and an injury.
 In Cataviña, Baja California, a driver was swept away by a stream and was killed.
 The last fatality occurred in Navolato in Sinaloa.
 From its genesis to its dissipation, Hilary's outer rainbands affected much of western Mexico as far southeast as Oaxaca.
-Offshore western Mexico, Hurricane Hilary passed west of Socorro Island near the time of its peak intensity, producing wind gusts of 79 mph (128 mph).
+Offshore western Mexico, Hurricane Hilary passed west of Socorro Island near the time of its peak intensity, producing wind gusts of 79 mph.
 Along the Baja California peninsula, Hilary produced heavy rainfall and gusty winds.
-The heaviest rainfall was 12.83 inches (326 mm), recorded in San Lucas Norte in northeastern Baja California Sur, which was 180% of the average annual rainfall for the state.
+The heaviest rainfall was 12.83 in, recorded in San Lucas Norte in northeastern Baja California Sur, which was 180% of the average annual rainfall for the state.
 High rains caused flooding and landslides across the peninsula.
 Rainfall spread across the peninsula and into the adjacent states of Sonora and Sinaloa.
-The highest wind gust in Mexico was recorded by a high-altitude anemometer in Sierra de la Laguna, Baja California Sur, which recorded wind gusts of 99 mph (159 km/h) at an elevation of 6395 ft.
-Closer to sea level, wind gusts reached 69 mph (111 km/h) at Loreto International Airport along the peninsula's eastern coast.
-Tropical storm-force winds extended into the state of Sonora, where Mar de Cortés International Airport in Puerto Peñasco recorded gusts of 66 mph (105 km/h).
+The highest wind gust in Mexico was recorded by a high-altitude anemometer in Sierra de la Laguna, Baja California Sur, which recorded wind gusts of 99 mph at an elevation of 6395 ft.
+Closer to sea level, wind gusts reached 69 mph at Loreto International Airport along the peninsula's eastern coast.
+Tropical storm-force winds extended into the state of Sonora, where Mar de Cortés International Airport in Puerto Peñasco recorded gusts of 66 mph.

 Across northwestern Mexico, the storm left 315,929 people without electricity.
-At least 87 homes were damaged in the state, with the worst damage in Loreto, Mulegé, and Comondú.
-Damage in Baja California Sur amounted to Mex$427 million (US$24 million).
+At least 87 homes were damaged in Baja California Sur, with the worst damage in Loreto, Mulegé, and Comondú.
+Damage in the state amounted to Mex$427 million (US$24 million).
 In Santa Rosalía alone, the storm destroyed 26 houses, while in Comondú, another 15 buildings were wrecked.
 In Mulegé municipality, soldiers assisted families in evacuations after a stream flooded houses.
 Torrential rainfall caused widespread flooding and landslides in Baja California Sur.
 In Los Cabos at the southern end of the peninsula, the hurricane caused minor damage to utilities and roads, including potholes.
 Hilary damaged 40 elementary schools, although not to a significant enough degree to disrupt the start of the school year.
 Officials in Baja California reported numerous mud and rock slides across the state.
 In the state of Baja California, floods damaged the Transpeninsular Highway and a dozen other major roads.
-Damage across the state reached Mex$427 million (US$24 million).
 Coastal areas of Sinaloa recorded torrential rains from the hurricane's passage.
 In Sinaloa, the storm knocked down 33 power poles, affecting rural roads.